JairajJangle/OpenCV-Catalogue/README.md

 </p>

-- Each OpenCV operation has it's own GUI
+- Each OpenCV operation has it's own parameter control GUI
 - Changing parameters values reflect the changes in real time
 - Various GUI elements are used:
  - Seekbar for definite ranging values